What is a Safe Harbor 401(k) Plan?

 - there cannot be any requirements for participants to share in the matching allocation, such as a year-end employment requirement.

-401(k) plans providing for a safe harbor component must be implemented no later than October 1st, 2019 to be effective for the 2019 plan year.
-This deadline would apply to any current profit sharing (only) plan that adds a 401(k) and safe harbor feature, as well as to any newly implemented 401(k) plan that will provide for a 2019 safe harbor provision.
+401(k) plans providing for a safe harbor component must be implemented no later than October 1st to be effective for the same plan year.
+This deadline would apply to any current profit sharing (only) plan that adds a 401(k) and safe harbor feature, as well as to any newly implemented 401(k) plan that will include for a safe harbor provision.

 The October 1 deadline applies to employers who:

 - Who wish to implement a new safe harbor 401(k) plan in the same calendar year,

 - Add a new safe harbor 401(k) plan to an existing profit-sharing plan in the same calendar year,

 NOTE: The salary deferral provision in a new 401(k) plan must be effective for at least three months to take advantage of the safe harbor design.

 The December 1 deadline applies to employers who: